Chart Color Schemes

 Health outcomes in Langwarrin are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-Langwarrin's health indicators show below-average outcomes, as assessed by AreaSearch using mortality rates and chronic condition prevalence data.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
+Langwarrin's health indicators show below-average outcomes based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are somewhat prevalent across younger and older age cohorts.

-Private health cover is at approximately 54% of the total population (~13,911 people), slightly leading the average SA2 area but trailing Greater Melbourne's 56.7%.
-The most prevalent medical conditions are mental health issues (9.4%) and asthma (9.3%).
-66.5% of residents declare themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
-Working-age residents show an above-average prevalence of chronic health conditions.
-Langwarrin has 17.2% of residents aged 65 and over (4,446 people), higher than Greater Melbourne's 14.9%.
-Health outcomes among seniors present some challenges, with national rankings generally in line with the broader population.
+Private health cover is approximately 54% of the total population (~13,932 people), compared to Greater Melbourne's 56.7%.
+The most common medical conditions are mental health issues (9.4%) and asthma (9.3%).
+66.5% of residents declared themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
+Working-age residents have an above-average prevalence of chronic health conditions.
+Langwarrin has 18.0% of residents aged 65 and over (4,657 people), higher than Greater Melbourne's 15.1%.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health